vtrgo/vtrgo-data-dashboard/console/README.md

 #### Build for production

 This command transpiles the TypeScript/React code and bundles it into a static `dist/` directory.
-The VTArchitect Service is configured to serve these files.
+The vtrgo-data-dashboard service is configured to serve these files.

 ```bash
 pnpm run build